 Note of Caution

-Most plants have some level of toxicity if consumed by humans or animals including fish.
+Many plants have some level of toxicity if consumed by humans or animals including fish.
 Before adding any plants to your pond, be sure they will not be harmful to your fish.
 This not only pertains to a floating planter, but any plants in your garden where the wind could blow the fruit or leaves into the water.

 I have not found a good list to refer you to so for now I will have to leave it for you to do Google searches to research your plant choices.